-Danny was one of four members flying Club Delta's today, would have been five if I hadn't left my batteries behind!
+Danny was one of four members flying Club Delta's today, would have been five if I hadn't left my batteries behind !
 Mark, Phil and Myles all had several flights with theirs.
-Rob Lockyer was doing the "Mode 2" thing and came to terms with Mark's delta and suggested that having the top and bottom in different colours might help with his orientation!
-When I saw it gyrating in the distance it was a bit suspect!
+Rob Lockyer was doing the "Mode 2" thing and came to terms with Mark's delta and suggested that having the top and bottom in different colours might help with his orientation !
+When I saw it gyrating in the distance it was a bit suspect !
 Myles had his 26cc petrol powered Harvard above in flying mode.

-was a disaster.
+Some thirty-plus years ago, I scratch built this Dago Red Mustang.
+Due to a rearward CG it's only flight was a disaster.
 It has resided in the roof for the past 30 years and before Gabrielle I decided to fix it or bin it.
 The old OS was locked solid so put new bearings in an OS 46AX that I had under the bench.
 Made repairs and adjustments, and new gear and test flew this morning.
 Turned out very successful and with fixed U/C it's a great Sunday Hoon machine.
-Gave Mike a flight so I could get some pictures and he had a ball!
+Gave Mike a flight so I could get some pictures and he had a ball !

-Graham Dawson brought out his 3D printed Sabre and what a magnificent machine and so had to believe it all came out of a printer!
+Graham Dawson brought out his 3D printed Sabre and what a magnificent machine and so had to believe it all came out of a printer !
 It flies on 6 Cells lipo (2x 3cells in series) powering a 90mm fan unit.
 Impressive on the ground and even more impressive in the air.
 No effort taking off down the strip and cruised at a little over half throttle.
 Fully aerobatic and with flaps and retracts it really is the full deal.

-Anthony and Danny were along with their foam airforce, and John Sutherland got in some good aerobatic air time until his tail wheel departed?
+Anthony and Danny were along with their foam airforce, and John Sutherland got in some good aerobatic air time until his tail wheel departed ?
 All in all a very pleasant day and great to be back on a well grassed and well presented Awatoto Flying Field.